-Auditory interfaces and sonification-information display by means of nonspeech audio (Kramer et al., 1999)-have been the subject of increasing interest in recent decades (for reviews, see Frysinger, 2005; Kramer et al., 1999).
-With the advent of ubiquitous digital technologies, high fidelity sound samples have become increasingly easy and inexpensive to produce and implement (Flowers, Buhman, & Turnage, 2005; Hereford & Winn, 1994).
-Perhaps more importantly, however, an increasing awareness of the shortcomings and limitations of traditional visual interfaces has spurred research on sound as a viable mode of information display.
-Nonspeech audio cues have been implemented to varying degrees in interface design, ranging from nonspeech audio as a complement or supplement to existing visual displays (e.g., Brewster, 1997; M. L. Brown, Newsome, & Glinert, 1989), to hybrid systems that integrate nonspeech audio with other audio technologies (e.g., screen readers, see Morley, Petrie, O'Neill, & McNally, 1999; Stockman, Hind, & Frauenberger, 2005).
-Attempts have even been made to develop interfaces (usually for the visually impaired) where feedback and interaction are driven primarily by sounds (e.g., Bonebright & Nees, 2007b; Edwards, 1989a, 1989b; Mynatt, 1997).
+Auditory interfaces and sonification-information display by means of nonspeech audio (Kramer et al., 1999)-have been the subject of increasing interest in recent decades (for reviews, see Kramer et al., 1999; Frysinger, 2005).
+With the advent of ubiquitous digital technologies, high-fidelity sound samples have become increasingly easy and inexpensive to produce and implement (Hereford and Winn, 1994; Flowers, Buhman, and Turnage, 2005).
+Perhaps more important, however, an increasing awareness of the shortcomings and limitations of traditional visual interfaces has spurred research on sound as a viable mode of information display.
+Nonspeech audio cues have been implemented to varying degrees in interface design, ranging from nonspeech audio as a complement or supplement to existing visual displays (e.g., Brown, Newsome, and Glinert, 1989; Brewster, 1997), to hybrid systems that integrate nonspeech audio with other audio technologies (e.g., screen readers; see Morley et al., 1999; Stockman, Hind, and Frauenberger, 2005).
+Attempts have even been made to develop interfaces (usually for the visually impaired) where feedback and interaction are driven primarily by sounds (e.g., Bonebright and Nees, in press; Edwards, 1989a, 1989b; Mynatt, 1997).

-Despite the potential utility of sound in interface design, a recent survey of experts in HCI and usability (Frauenberger, Stockman, & Bourguet, 2007a) reported that only about 58% of respondents had designed with audio in any form.
+Despite the potential utility of sound in interface design, a recent survey of experts in HCI and usability (Frauenberger, Stockman, and Bourguet, 2007a) reported that only about 58% of respondents had designed with audio in any form.
 Nonspeech audio and sonification represent an important tool for universally accessible interface design, yet most interface designers consider speech audio first (and perhaps exclusively) when implementing audio in a system.
-Perhaps as a relic of the limited sound production capabilities of early personal computers (see Flowers et al., 2005), perceptions (and in some cases legitimate concerns) linger that sounds in interfaces are a minimally informative annoyance to the user.
-We argue here that appropriately chosen and implemented nonspeech sounds can be a pleasant, informative, and integral part of interface design, and interfaces with nonspeech audio can promote adherence to at least 5 of the 7 principles of universal design (Connell et al., 1997; McGuire, Scott, & Shaw, 2006), including (1) equitable use; (2) flexibility in use; (3) simple and intuitive use; (4) perceptible information; and (5) tolerance for error.
+Perhaps as a relic of the limited sound production capabilities of early personal computers (see Flowers, Buhman, and Turnage, 2005), perceptions (and in some cases legitimate concerns) linger that sounds in interfaces are a minimally informative annoyance to the user.

+This chapter argues that appropriately chosen and implemented nonspeech sounds can be a pleasant, informative, and integral part of interface design, and interfaces with nonspeech audio can promote adherence to at least five of the seven principles of universal design (Connell et al., 1997; McGuire, Scott, and Shaw, 2006), including (1) equitable use; (2) flexibility in use; (3) simple and intuitive use; (4) perceptible information; and (5) tolerance for error.

 The current chapter seeks to provide an introduction to nonspeech auditory information display and an overview of the relevant issues and critical decision points regarding the use of nonspeech audio in interfaces.
-Our discussion is guided by the theme that nonspeech auditory displays can universally enhance the human operator's experience with human-machine systems.
-Although we focus on the potential benefits of nonspeech audio, we refer the interested reader to other chapters in this volume (e.g., Chapter 38: Screen Readers, Chapter 40: Speech Interaction, and Chapter 51: Multimodality) for a complete discussion of the range of interface options available to the auditory or multimodal display engineer.
+The discussion is guided by the theme that nonspeech auditory displays can universally enhance the human operator's experience with human-machine systems.
+As this chapter focuses on the potential benefits of nonspeech audio, the interested reader is referred to other chapters in this volume (e.g., Chapter 28, "Screen Readers," Chapter 30, "Speech Input to Support Universal Access," and Chapter 40, "Contributions of 'Ambient' Multimodality to Universal Access") for a complete discussion of the range of interface options available to the auditory or multimodal display engineer.

-I. Appropriate Uses of Nonspeech Auditory Display
+32.2 Appropriate Uses of Nonspeech Auditory Display